nearform/nscale-docs/tutorials/8-deploy-to-aws.md

 close the ssh connection with your instance with ```exit``` and reconnect.

 ##Create a Base Image
-Before we continue with our installation of nscale, we will create an image based off our instance.
+Before we continue to install nscale, we will create an image based off our instance.
 This will be the base image used for deploying the app.
 An easy way to do this is through the EC2 Dashboard:

 * Find the instance you've just set up and right click.
 * Image > Create Image.